gyanchandra2910/smart-spaced-repetition-flashcards/README.md

 2. If you know a card, its interval increases by its ease factor
 3. If you don't know a card, it's reset to be reviewed again soon
 4. The ease factor increases slightly for correct answers and decreases for incorrect ones

+## Progressive Web App (PWA)

+This application can be installed on your device as a PWA:

+1. Visit the app in Chrome, Edge, or other modern browsers
+2. Look for the install icon in your address bar
+3. Click "Install" to add it to your home screen

 ## Available Scripts